ibm-cloud-docs/discovery-data/migrate-to-v2-api.md

 | Delete a document | [`DELETE /v1/environments/{environment_id}/collections /{collection_id}/documents/{document_id}`](/apidocs/discovery#deletedocument) | [`DELETE /v2/projects/{project_id}/collections/{collection_id}/documents/{document_id}`](/apidocs/discovery-data#deletedocument)  \n Segments of an uploaded document cannot be deleted individually.
 Delete all segments with a DELETE request that includes the parent_document_id of a segment result. |
 {: caption="Documents API support details" caption-side="top"}

-v2 introduces a custom header named `X-Watson-Discovery-Force` that is not available in v1.
+v2 introduces a custom header that is named `X-Watson-Discovery-Force` that is not available in v1.
 You must include the header when you perform an operation on data that is shared across many collections to indicate that you want to perform the operation in each collection.
 If you do not include the header, a `403` error is returned.

 ## Queries
 {: #migrate-to-v2-api-queries}